Orange-OpenSource/a11y-guidelines/src/en/articles/disable-elements.md

 </select>
 ```

-It is also possible to disabled a single `option` within a `select`:
+It is also possible to disable a single `option` within a `select`:
 ```html
 <label for="fruit-select" >Choose a fruit:</label>
 <select name="fruits" id="fruit-select">